Randal Grichuk Player Props: Rockies vs. Tigers

-In his last game he had a one-hit performance (1-for-3) against the Dodgers.
+In his most recent game he had a hitless showing (0-for-4) against the Tigers.

 Randal Grichuk Game Info & Props vs. the Tigers